sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 description: "Strategies and best practices for monitoring Sensu with Sensu"
 version: "1.4"
 weight: 10
-next: ../securing-rabbitmq-guide
+next: ../securing-rabbitmq
 menu:
   sensu-core-1.4:
     parent: guides
 ---

-_NOTE: In order to completely monitor a Sensu stack, you will need to have at least one other independent Sensu stack to do so.
+_NOTE: In order to completely monitor a Sensu stack (Sensu services, Redis, RabbitMQ), you will need to have at least one other independent Sensu stack to do so.
 This is because a single Sensu stack can not monitor itself completely, as if some components are down, Sensu will not be able to alert on itself properly_

 In this guide, we'll walk you through the best practices and strategies for monitoring Sensu with Sensu.
 By the end of the guide, you should have a thorough understanding of what is required to ensure your Sensu components are properly monitored, including: